pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 ## When to use Custom Models

-The Pimcore objects are very flexible but shouldn't be use to store all types of data.
-For example it doesn't make sense to implement a rating-, comments- or a complex blog system on top of the Pimcore objects.
+The Pimcore objects are very flexible but shouldn't be used to store all types of data.
+For example, it doesn't make sense to implement a rating-, comments- or a complex blog system on top of the Pimcore objects.
 Sometimes people also implementing really interesting things just to get a unique object key or try to build n to n relationships.
 This produces really ugly code, a lot of overhead, could be very slow, is hard to refactor and you will have a lot of pain if you have to merge multiple